Real Estate Law and Transactions

 Matthew E. Rappaport

-Matthew E. Rappaport concentrates his practice in trusts and estates matters; business succession planning; asset protection; tax matters involving real estate, including § 1031 exchanges; and tax matters involving closely held companies, including mergers and acquisitions.
+Matthew E. Rappaport concentrates his practice in taxation as it relates to real estate, corporations, partnerships, and trusts and estates.
 He advises clients regarding tax planning and structuring for generational wealth transfer, commercial real estate enterprises, business transactions, and cross-border considerations.
-He advises real estate and financial professionals and closely held businesses and assists other attorneys, accountants, financial advisors, bankers and insurance professionals who may need a high level of tax law expertise.
+He primarily advises real estate professionals, financial professionals and closely held business owners.
+He also functions like a subcontractor for other attorneys, accountants, financial advisors, bankers and insurance professionals when they encounter matters requiring a threshold level of tax law expertise.

-In addition, he has spoken before the American Bar Association Section on Taxation, the National Conference of CPA Practitioners’ Long Island Tax Professionals Symposium, the Nassau County Bar Association, Strafford Publications, and the advisors of various law, accounting, and wealth advisory firms across the country.
+In addition, he has spoken at the request of the American Bar Association, the National Conference of CPA Practitioners, the Financial Planning Association, Strafford Publications, the School of Accounting at LIU Post, and a wide variety of law, accounting, and wealth advisory firms.

-He is licensed to practice in New York State and is admitted to practice before the Eastern and Southern District Courts of New York and the United States Tax Court.
-He is an active member of the Nassau County Bar Association, the New York State Bar Association Tax Section, and the American Bar Association Section of Taxation.
-He served as Co-Vice Chair of the Nassau County Bar Association’s Tax Committee from 2015 to 2016.
-In addition, he is the Founding Member of Hydra Collective, Inc., a business networking organization for young professionals with more than 200 members and divisions in New York City, Long Island and Chicago.
+He is licensed to practice in New York State and is admitted to practice before the United States Court of Appeals for the Second Circuit, the United States District Court for the Eastern and Southern Districts, the United States Supreme Court, and the United States Tax Court.
+He is an active member of the Nassau County Bar Association, the New York State Bar Association, and the American Bar Association.
+He serves on the Sales, Exchanges, and Basis Committee of the American Bar Association Section of Taxation.
+He was the Co-Vice Chair of the Nassau County Bar Association's Tax Committee from June 2015 to June 2016.
+In addition, he is a founder of the young professionals networking group Hydra Collective.